Gaming Setup With Computer and Chair

 Reviewed by Mike Nkansah, MBA

-You probably know Epic Games as the studio that created Fortnite, one of the most popular video games in the world, with over 650 million registered players.
+You probably know Epic Games as the studio behind Fortnite, one of the most popular video games in the world with over 650 million registered players.

-But Fortnite is just one part of Epic's business.
-The company also built Unreal Engine, a real-time 3D creation platform that powers not only its own games but also films, architectural designs, and other virtual environments across industries.
+Unreal Engine is a real-time 3D creation platform that powers not only its own games but also films, architectural designs, and other virtual environments across industries.

-All of this makes Epic far more than a gaming studio, and its partnership with Disney shows how the company's technology could play a major role in the future of interactive media (more on this below).
+This software makes Epic Games much more than a gaming studio, and its partnership with Disney underscores how its technology could play a major role in the future of interactive media (more on this below).

-But more importantly, although it's still a private company, there is a way for you to invest in it before it goes public.
+And, although it's still a private company, there is a way for you to invest in it right now.

 Is Epic Games publicly traded?

-For this reason, Epic will not become publicly traded until it believes it can command a substantial valuation.
+As a result, Epic Games will likely remain private until it believes it can command a substantial valuation.

-Still, if you qualify, there's a way to buy Epic Games stock before its IPO.
+Still, if you qualify, there are ways to buy Epic Games stock before its IPO through secondary marketplaces.

 How to invest in Epic Games directly